Quite free complicated abelian group, PCF and Black Boxes: Introduction

-Using black boxes in the nicer version have for each $\delta \in S$ a perfect set of pairwise isomorphic tasks.
+Using black boxes in the nice versions, we have for each $\delta \in S$ a perfect set of pairwise isomorphic tasks.

-The $n$-dimensional black boxes actually constructed and used were products of black boxes from \cite{Sh:309}, each black box separately is only $\aleph_1$-free but the product of $k$ gives $\aleph_k$-freeness.
+To deal with getting an $\aleph_n$-free Abelian group $G$ with $\Hom(G,\bbZ) = 0$; the $n$-dimensional black boxes actually constructed and used in \cite{Sh:883} were products of black boxes from \cite{Sh:309}, each black box separately is only $\aleph_1$-free but the product of $k$ gives $\aleph_k$-freeness.
 Here things are more complicated.

 2) Here cardinality and freeness differ.